 Limit of citrate, oxalate, phosphate, or tartrate: Dilute 5 mL with recently boiled and cooled water to 50 mL.
 To 4 mL of this solution add 6 N ammonium hydroxide or 3 N hydrochloric acid, if necessary, to bring the pH to between 7.3 and 7.7.
 Add 1 mL of calcium chloride TS, and heat in a boiling water bath for 5 minutes: the solution remains clear.

-Limit of methanol and methyl esters
+Limit of methanol and methyl esters:

 Potassium permanganate and phosphoric acid solution: Dissolve 3 g of potassium permanganate in a mixture of 15 mL of phosphoric acid and 70 mL of water.
 Dilute with water to 100 mL.